dbproff/GettingAndCleaningData/code_book.md

  $ fBodyBodyGyroJerkMag_Mean: num  -0.992 -0.996 -0.995 -0.995 -0.995 ...
  $ fBodyBodyGyroJerkMag_Std : num  -0.991 -0.996 -0.995 -0.995 -0.995 ...
 ```
-**tidyDataSummary** the dataset contains a summary of the *activeComplete* dataset.
-The summary is performed by taking the mean of every feature in the *activeComplete* dataset for each of the six activities and each of the 30 subjects.
-The resulting dataset is a 180 x 81 dataframe of 180 means for 79 variables/features.
+**tidyDataSummary**  contains a summary of the *tidyData* dataset.
+The summary is performed by taking the mean of every feature in the *tidyData* dataset for each of the six activities and each of the 30 subjects.
+The resulting dataset is a 180 x 68 dataframe of 180 means for 66 features.
 ```{r}
 > 	str(tidyDataSummary)
 Classes ‘data.table’ and 'data.frame':	180 obs. of  68 variables: